Play go to slide one go to slide two go to slide three go to slide four

 Read more →

-Mohammed and Ahmed Al-Ali are brothers who have a condition that brought them half-way around the world in search of help.
+Mohammed and Ahmed Al-Ali are brothers with a diagnosis of spinal muscular atrophy (SMA), who traveled halfway around the world in search of help.

 Read more →